 The decisions August 20 were procedural.
 The court’s ruling has not resulted in any substantive rulings against us.

-We will hold an event celebrating Brinnon Saturday, August 25 from 11 am to 4 pm at Whitney Gardens.
-We are planning on food, music, a silent auction, T shirts and information on what local business offers.
+We will hold a holiday event celebrating Brinnon Saturday, December 1, from 11 am to 3 pm at Whitney Gardens.
+We are planning on wreath making, garlands, food, music, a silent auction, and a quilt raffle.

-- If you are interesting in participating in Celebrate Brinnon, contact us at firstname.lastname@example.org.
+If you are interesting in participating in Holiday Celebrate Brinnon, contact us at firstname.lastname@example.org.

 FREQUENTLY ASKED QUESTIONS